This team is responsible for the creation newest car Lumidos.

 The Oregon Solar Car Team (OSCT) is an experimental project revolving around the design, construction, and management of a fully functioning, fully scaled, solar-powered racing car.
 The team is entirely made up of high school students, and is coached by Tom Stueve, a science teacher at Trinity Lutheran High School.
 OSCT is the only high school solar car team in the Pacific Northwest, and has operated out of Bend, Oregon, since 2007.
-The team has constructed two separate cars (Heliocentric I and II), with a third on the way (Lumidos).
+The team has constructed three separate cars (Heliocentric I and II and the newest car Lumidos).
 OSCT competes biennially in the Solar Car Challenge and has placed 4th twice and 5th once.
+The team will embark on its first Cross County Race in July of 2018.
 All high school students are welcome to join the team, and experience is not required in any extent.

 OSCT takes a different approach to solar car design.
 While most teams choose to pursue the tried, true, and tested solutions, OSCT is not afraid to try new things.
 We are known for being the lightest car in our division (at just under 300 pounds), while still having the largest surface area possible.
 Our car is entirely designed and built from composite Carbon Fiber.
 Everything from the frame, to the body, to portions of the mechanical system are built from composite, resulting in an extremely lightweight car.
 We also pursue new and exciting possibilities for our motor, our solar panels, and our batteries.
 Whether it be a motor designed for use on military drones, or hub wheels built by a single man in Croatia, we are not afraid to put our victory on the line in the name of pushing the envelope for what is possible.
 We have, and will continue to, prioritize scientific advancement over our certain victory.